Teriks/pake/docs/source/multitasking.rst

     pake.run(pk, tasks=build)

-Output Synchronization with ctx.print & ctx.io.write
+Output synchronization with ctx.print & ctx.io.write
 ----------------------------------------------------

 If you are using :py:meth:`pake.TaskContext.multitask` to add concurrency to